A note on increasing paths in countable hypergraphs: Introduction

-A necessary and sufficient condition for the existence of an infinite increasing path in $G$ given an arbitrary vertex (resp. edge) labeling has long been known.
-Theorem \ref{thm_graph} is the combined result of M{\"u}ller and R{\"o}dl \cite{muller}---who proved (i) $\leftrightarrow$ (ii) in 1982---and Reiterman \cite{reiterman}, who proved (i) $\leftrightarrow$ (iii) in 1989, answering a problem posed in \cite{muller}.
+A necessary and sufficient condition for the existence of an infinite increasing path in $G$ given an arbitrary vertex (resp.\ edge) labeling has long been known.
+Theorem \ref{thm_graph} is the combined result of M\"uller and R\"odl \cite{muller}---who proved (i) $\leftrightarrow$ (ii) in 1982---and Reiterman \cite{reiterman} who showed that (i) $\leftrightarrow$ (iii) in 1989, answering the problem posed in \cite{muller}.